aosabook/500lines/interpreter/interpreter.markdown

  100, 4, 0, 83, 100, 0, 0, 83]
 ```

-When we just print the bytecode, it looks unintelligible --- all we can tell is that it's a series of bytes.
+When we just print the bytecode, it looks unintelligible&mdash;all we can tell is that it's a series of bytes.
 Luckily, there's a powerful tool we can use to understand it: the `dis` module in the Python standard library.

 `dis` is a bytecode disassembler.
 A disassembler takes low-level code that is written for machines, like assembly code or bytecode, and prints it in a human-readable way.
 When we run `dis.dis`, it outputs an explanation of the bytecode it has passed.